Benefits Of Pre And Post Workout Stretchings

 • you are suffering from certain diseases of the skin or blood.

 All these pre and post-workout stretchings will take 5-10 minutes of yours.
-This will not only dramatically reduces your risk of injury but also lowers the time it takes to recover from the workouts, allowing you to workout harder.
+This will not only dramatically reduce your risk of injury but also lower the time it takes to recover from the workouts, allowing you to work harder.
 Next time, you hit the gym or go for a jog or indulge in any sort of sports, don’t forget to STRETCH.

 Believe me, your body will thank you for it !!